yuejiaointel/scikit-learn-intelex/CONTRIBUTING.md

 # How to Contribute

-As an open source project, we welcome community contributions to Intel(R) Extension for Scikit-learn.
+As an open source project, we welcome community contributions to Extension for Scikit-learn.
 This document explains how to participate in project conversations, log bugs and enhancement requests, and submit code patches.

 ## Licensing

-Intel(R) Extension for Scikit-learn uses the [Apache 2.0 License](https://github.com/uxlfoundation/scikit-learn-intelex/blob/main/LICENSE).
+Extension for Scikit-learn uses the [Apache 2.0 License](https://github.com/uxlfoundation/scikit-learn-intelex/blob/main/LICENSE).
 By contributing to the project, you agree to the license and copyright terms and release your own contributions under these terms.

 ## Pull Requests